World takes action as new variant emerges in southern Africa | Business

 A slew of nations moved to stop air travel from southern Africa on Friday, and stocks plunged in Asia and Europe in reaction to news of a new, potentially more transmissible COVID-19 variant.

-"The last thing we need is to bring in a new variant that will cause even more problems," said German Health Minister Jens Spahn, amid a massive spike in cases in the 27-nation European Union.
+“The last thing we need is to bring in a new variant that will cause even more problems,” said German Health Minister Jens Spahn, amid a massive spike in cases in the 27-nation European Union, which is recommending a ban on flights from southern African nations.

-Within a few days of the discovery of the new variant, it has already impacted a jittery society that is sensitive to bad COVID-19 news, with deaths around the globe standing at well over 5 million.
+Within a few days of the discovery of the new variant, it has already impacted on a jittery world that is sensitive to bad COVID-19 news, with deaths around the globe standing at well over 5 million.

-There are fears that the new variant could be even more contagious than the current predominant one and could bypass the effectiveness of the vaccination campaigns.
-"Early indications show this variant may be more transmissible than the delta variant and current vaccines may be less effective against it," British Health Secretary Sajid Javid told lawmakers. ''We must move quickly and at the earliest possible moment," he said.
+Medical experts, including the World Health Organization, warned against any overreaction before all elements were clear but nations who acted said their concerns were justified.
+“Early indications show this variant may be more transmissable than the delta variant and current vaccines may be less effective against it,” British Health Secretary Sajid Javid told lawmakers. ''We must move quickly and at the earliest possible moment,” he said.

+Belgium became the first European Union country to announce a case of the variant.

-Israel, one of the world's most vaccinated countries, announced Friday that it has detected the country's first case of the new variant in a traveler who returned from Malawi.
+“We have one case of this variant that is confirmed.
+It's someone who came from abroad,” said Health Minister Frank Vandenbroucke.
+“It's a suspicious variant.
+We don't know if it's a very dangerous variant.”
+Israel, one of the world's most vaccinated countries, announced Friday that it has also detected the country's first case of the new variant, in a traveler who returned from Malawi.
 The traveler and two other suspected cases have been placed in isolation.
 It said all three are vaccinated but that it is currently looking into their exact vaccination status.
 The new variant immediately infected stock markets around the world.
-Major indexes fell in Europe and Asia and Dow Jones futures dipped 800 points ahead of the market opening in the U.S. "Investors are likely to shoot first and ask questions later until more is known," said Jeffrey Halley of foreign exchange broker Oanda.
+Major indexes fell in Europe and Asia and Dow Jones futures dipped 800 points ahead of the market opening in the U.S. “Investors are likely to shoot first and ask questions later until more is known,” said Jeffrey Halley of foreign exchange broker Oanda.

+The Africa Centers for Disease Control and Prevention agreed and it “strongly discourages the imposition of travel ban for people originating from countries that have reported this variant,” it said in a statement.
+It added that “over the duration of this pandemic, we have observed that imposing bans on travelers from countries where a new variant is reported has not yielded a meaningful outcome.”
+Those urgings quickly fell on deaf ears.
+The U.K. announced that it was banning flights from South Africa and five other southern African countries effective at noon on Friday, and that anyone who had recently arrived from those countries would be asked to take a coronavirus test.

 Germany said its flight ban could be enacted as soon as Friday night.
 Spahn said airlines coming back from South Africa will only be able to transport German citizens home, and travelers will need to go into quarantine for 14 days whether they are vaccinated or not.
 Germany has seen new record daily case numbers in recent days and passed the mark of 100,000 deaths from COVID-19 on Thursday.
-Italy's health ministry also announced measures to ban entry into Italy of anyone who has been in seven southern African nations — South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia, and Eswatini — in the past 14 days due to the new variant.
-The Netherlands is planning similar measures.
-The Japanese government announced that From Friday, Japanese nationals traveling from Eswatini, Zimbabwe, Namibia, Botswana, South Africa, and Lesotho will have to quarantine at government-dedicated accommodation for 10 days and do a COVID test on Day 3, Day 6, and Day 10.
+Italy's health ministry also announced measures to ban entry into Italy of anyone who has been in seven southern African nations — South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia and Eswatini — in the past 14 days due to the new variant.
+The Netherlands and the Czech Republic are planning similar measures.
+The Japanese government announced that from Friday, Japanese nationals traveling from Eswatini, Zimbabwe, Namibia, Botswana, South Africa and Lesotho will have to quarantine at government-dedicated accommodation for 10 days and do a COVID test on Day 3, Day 6 and Day 10.
 Japan has not yet opened up to foreign nationals.

+The actions had a quick effect in the world of sports.
+A batch of British and Irish golfers withdrew from the Joburg Open before Friday's second round after the U.K. government announced it was banning flights from South Africa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)